microsoft/cobalt/devops/providers/azure-devops/templates/function_app_maven/README.md

     - **[stages.yml](./stages.yml)**

-        Validates that the **Containerized Java Function App** can build once and then executes a series of release tasks per environment passed directly to it from a starting point `yaml` file.
-All `yaml` files are hosted in the same repo as the Containerized Java Function App.
+        Validates that the **Containerized Java Function App** can build once and then executes a series of release tasks per environment.
+Environments are passed directly to it from a starting point `yaml` file that is hosted in the client application repo.

         | primary features | `yaml` file | behavior |
         | ---  | ---   | ---  |